[Updated September 9, 2021]

 The main hike to the falls begins at the Visitors Center and leads you to two wooden viewing platforms.
 Hardy hikers can also take the Smith Creek Trail from Unicoi State Park, which is around 8 miles round-trip.

-The warm fall colors surround you as you take in the sight of water cascading down into Smith Creek, from which it eventually flows into the Chattahoochee River.
+The warm colors of autumn surround you as you take in the sight of water cascading down into Smith Creek, from which it eventually flows into the Chattahoochee River.

 READ MORE: The 10 Best Restaurants in Helen GA for Breakfast, Lunch & Dinner